 You will also pay your share of major repairs or maintenance costs.
 This can be several thousand pounds.
 We, as your landlord, will supply you with an estimate of the charges you must pay during the first 5 years.

 Applying to buy

 If you are eligible and have decided to apply to buy your home, you should download copies of the Right to Buy Application Form and the Additional Information Form.
-Completed copies of both forms should be submitted to:
+Completed copies of both forms should be submitted to our address.

 We will arrange for your home to be valued and we will send you an offer notice showing the value of your home, the discount you receive and the price at which you may buy your home.

 - if your home is a house this notice will be sent to you within 8 weeks of our notice saying that you are accepted on the scheme